 - Absentee Actor: The Buried Treasure storyline is the only one in which Boris appears but Natasha doesn't.

-- Additionally, neither Boris nor Natasha appear in the storylines "The Three Moosekateers", "Much Mud", and "The Ruby Yact of Omar Kayam".
+- Additionally, neither Boris nor Natasha appear in the storylines "The Three Moosekateers", "Much Mud (Mucho Loma)", and "The Ruby Yacht of Omar Khayam".

 - Accessory-Wearing Cartoon Animal: